searchx-framework/searchx/README.md

 </p><br>

 SearchX is a scalable collaborative search system being developed by [Lambda Lab](http://www.wis.ewi.tudelft.nl/projects/lambda-lab/) of [TU Delft](https://www.tudelft.nl/).
-It is based on [Pienapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
+It is based on [Pineapple Search](http://onlinelibrary.wiley.com/doi/10.1002/pra2.2016.14505301122/full) and is further developed to facilitate collaborative search and sensemaking.
 SearchX includes features that enable crowdsourced user studies on collaborative search, and is easily extensible for new research.

 <p align="center">
 <img align="center" src="interface-main.png">